eclipse-sumo/sumo/docs/web/docs/FAQ.md

   There are different methods for accomplishing this.
 In either case the simulation itself should be constraint using options **--begin**, **--end**.

-- You can use the option **--max-num-vehicles** to set the desired number.
-Vehicle insertions are delayed whenever this number would be exceeded.
-To avoid a large number of delayed vehicles it is recommended to also use the option **--max-depart-delay**.
-When using this approach you must ensure that there is a sufficient number of vehicles that are ready for insertion at all times.
-Note, that the number of distinct vehicle IDs over the whole simulation is much larger the specified value because some vehicles leave the simulation and new vehicles with distinct IDs are inserted to replace them.

-!!! caution
-    Up to version 0.24.0, option **--max-num-vehicles** terminates the simulation when exceeding the specified number

 - You can use [rerouters](Simulation/Rerouter.md) in the simulation.
 Rerouters, assign a new route for vehicles driving across them and thus prevent them from leaving the network.
 For an